Financial Liabilities Definition

-- Short term or current liabilities are those that are payable within a period of 1 year (next 12 months) from the time the economic benefit is received by the company.
+- Short-term or current liabilities are those payable within one year (next 12 months) from when the company receives the economic benefit.

-- For example, if a company has to pay yearly rent by virtue of occupying a land or an office space etc. then that rent will be categorized under current or short term liabilities.
+- For example, if a company has to pay yearly rent by occupying land or office space, that rent will be categorized under current or short-term liabilities.

-- Similarly, the interest payable and that part of long term debt which is payable within the current year will come under short term or current liabilities.
+- Similarly, the interest payable and that part of long-term debt payable within the current year will come under short-term or current liabilities.

 Long term liabilities

-- Long term liabilities are those that are payable over a period of time longer than 1 year.
+- Long-term liabilities are those payable over longer than one year.

-- For example, if a business takes out a mortgage payable over a 15 year period, it will come under long term liabilities.
+- For example, if a business takes out a mortgage payable over 15 years, it will come under long-term liabilities.

-- Similarly, all the debt that is not required to be paid within the current year will also be categorized as a long-term liabilityLong Term LiabilityLong Term Liabilities, also known as Non-Current Liabilities, refer to a Company’s financial obligations that are due for over a year (from its operating cycle or the Balance Sheet Date). .
+- Similarly, all the debt not required to be paid within the current year will also be categorized as a long-term liabilityLong Term LiabilityLong Term Liabilities, also known as Non-Current Liabilities, refer to a Company’s financial obligations that are due for over a year (from its operating cycle or the Balance Sheet Date). .

 Long term and Short term liabilities

-Hence, there is only one criterion which forms the basis of this classification: the next one year or 12 month period.
+Hence, only one criterion forms the basis of this classification: the next one-year or 12-month period.

-What is the need to analyse the liabilities of a company?
+What is the need to analyze the liabilities of a company?

 And who are the people most affected by a company’s liabilities?

-Well, liabilities after all result into a pay out of cash or any other asset in the future.
-So, by itself a liability must always be looked upon as unfavourable.
-Still, when analysing financial liabilities, they must not be viewed in isolation.
-It is important to realise the overall impact of an increase or decrease in liabilities and the signals that these variations in liabilities send out to all those who are concerned.
+Well, liabilities, after all, result in a payout of cash or any other asset in the future.
+So, by itself, a liability must always be looked upon as unfavorable.
+Still, financial liabilities must not be viewed in isolation when analyzing them.
+It is essential to realize the overall impact of an increase or decrease in liabilities and the signals that these variations in liabilities send out to all those who are concerned.

-For the above reasons, experienced investors take a good look at liabilities while analyzing the financial health of any company for the purpose of investing in them.
-As a way to quickly size up businesses in this regard, traders have developed a number of ratios that help them in separating the healthy borrowers from those who are drowning in debt.
+For the above reasons, experienced investors take a good look at liabilities while analyzing the financial health of any company to invest in them.
+To quickly size up businesses in this regard, traders have developed several ratios that help them separate healthy borrowers from those drowning in debt.

-The following ratios are used to analyse the financial liabilities:
+The following ratios are used to analyze the financial liabilities:

 #1 – Debt Ratio

-The debt ratio gives a comparison of a company’s total debt (long term plus short term) with its total assets.
+The debt ratio compares a company’s total debt (long term plus short term) with its total assets.

 Debt ratio Formula =Total debt/Total assets=Total liabilities/Total assets

-- This ratio gives an idea of the company’s leverage i.e. the money borrowed from and/or owed to others.
+- This ratio shows the company’s leverage, i.e., the money borrowed from and owed to others.

 - Sometimes analysts use it to gauge whether the company can pay out all its liabilities if it goes bankrupt and has to sell off all its assets.

 - That’s the worst that can happen to a company.
-So if this ratio is greater than 1, it means that the company has more debt than the cash it can have on selling its assets.
+So if this ratio is greater than 1, the company has more debt than the cash it can have on selling its assets.

-- Hence, the lower the value of this ratio, the stronger the position of the company is.
+- Hence, the lower the value of this ratio, the stronger the company’s position is.
 And thus, investing in such a company becomes as much less risky.

 - A company usually funds them through its current assets or cash.

-This ratio also gives an idea about the leverage of a company.
+This ratio also gives an idea of the leverage of a company.
 It compares a company’s total liabilities to its total shareholders’ equity.

 Debt to equity ratio = Total debt/Shareholder’s Equity

-- This ratio gives an idea about how much its suppliers, lenders and creditors are invested in the company compared to its shareholders.
+- This ratio shows how much its suppliers, lenders, and creditors are invested in the company compared to its shareholders.

 - It also tells about the capital structure of the company.
 The lower this ratio is, the lesser the leverage and the stronger the position of the company’s equity.

-- Again, you can analyse the long term debt against the equity by removing the current liabilities from the total liabilities.
-That’s the analyst’s choice as per what exactly he is trying to analyse.
+- Again, you can analyze the long-term debt against the equity by removing the current liabilities from the total liabilities.
+That’s the analyst’s choice as to what he is trying to analyze.

-This ratio specifically compares the long term debt and the total capitalization (i.e. long term debt liabilities plus shareholders’ equity) of a company.
+This ratio specifically compares a company’s long-term debt and the total capitalization (i.e., long-term debt liabilities plus shareholders’ equity).

 Capitalization ratio = Long term debt/(Long term debt +Shareholder’s equity)

-- This ratio is considered to be one of the more meaningful of the “debt” ratios – it delivers the key insight into a company’s use of leverage.
+- This ratio is considered one of the more meaningful of the “debt” ratios – it delivers critical insight into a company’s use of leverage.

-- If this ratio has a low value, it would mean that the company has a low long term debt and high amount of equity.
+- If this ratio has a low value, it would mean that the company has a small long-term debt and a high amount of equity.

-- And it is well known that a low level of debt and a healthy proportion of equity in a company’s capital structure is an indication of financial fitness.
+- And it is well known that a low level of debt and a healthy proportion of equity in a company’s capital structure indicate financial fitness.

-- Hence, a low value of capitalization is considered favourable by an investor.
+- Hence, a low value of capitalization is considered favorable by an investor.

-- The total debt does not completely belong to the given period since it also includes the long term debt.
+- The total debt does not entirely belong to the given period since it also includes the long-term debt.

-- Still this ratio indicates whether the cash being generated from operations would suffice to pay the debt in the long term.
+- Still, this ratio indicates whether the cash generated from operations would suffice to pay the debt in the long term.

 - So, the more the operating cash flow is, the greater this ratio is.
-Thus, a greater value of this ratio is to be considered more favorable.
+Thus, a greater value of this ratio is considered more favorable.

 Interest coverage ratio=EBIT/Interest expense

-- A greater value of this ratio must be taken as favourable while a lower value must be considered as unfavourable for investment.
+- A greater value of this ratio must be considered favorable, while a lower value must be considered unfavorable for investment.

-- This ratio is quite different from the above four ratios by virtue of being a short term liability related ratio.
+- This ratio is quite different from the above four ratios by being a short-term liability-related ratio.

-- It takes into account only the interest expense which is essentially one of the short term liabilities.
+- It only considers the interest expense, which is essentially one of the short-term liabilities.

 #6 – Current Ratios and Quick Ratios

-The current and quick ratios are significant among other ratios used to analyse the short term liabilities are the current ratio and the quick ratio.
-Both of them help an analyst in determining whether a company has the ability to pay off its current liabilities.
+The current and quick ratios are significant among other ratios used to analyze the short-term liabilities.
+Both help an analyst determine whether a company can pay off its current liabilities.

 Current ratio=Total current assets/Total current liabilities

-The quick ratio is the ratio of the total current assets less inventories to the current liabilities.
+The quick ratio is the ratio of the total current assets and fewer inventories to the current liabilities.

 Quick ratio= (Total current assets-Inventories)/Total current liabilities

-The above ratios are some of the most common ratios used to analyse a company’s liabilities.
+The above ratios are some of the most common ratios used to analyze a company’s liabilities.
 However, there is no limit to the number and type of ratios to be used.

-- You can take any suitable terms and take their ratio as per the requirement of your analysis.
-The only aim of using the ratios is to get a quick idea about the components, magnitude and quality of a company’s liabilities.
+- You can take any suitable terms and their ratio per your analysis’s requirement.
+The only aim of using the ratios is to get a quick idea about the components, magnitude, and quality of a company’s liabilities.

-- Also, as is true with any kind of ratio analysis, the type of company and the industry norms must be kept in mind before concluding whether it is high or low on debt when using the above ratios as the basis.
-It is a comparative analysis after all!
+- Also, as is true with any ratio analysis, the type of company and the industry norms must be kept in mind before concluding whether it is high or low on debt when using the above ratios as the basis.
+It is a comparative analysis, after all!

-These days, the whole oil exploration and production industry is suffering from an unprecedented piling up of debt.
-Exxon, Shell, BP and Chevron have combined debts of $ 184 billion amid two-year slump.
-The reason is that crude oil prices have stayed lower than profitable levels for too long now.
+These days, the whole oil exploration and production industry suffers from an unprecedented piling up of debt.
+Exxon, Shell, BP, and Chevron have combined debts of $ 184 billion amid a two-year slump.
+The reason is that crude oil prices have remained lower than profitable levels for too long.
 And these companies did not expect this downturn to extend this long.
-So they took too much of debt in order to finance their new projects and operations.
+So they took too much debt to finance their new projects and operations.

-But now, since the new projects have not turned profitable, they are unable to generate enough income or cash to pay back that debt.
-This means that their Income coverage ratios and Cash flow to debt ratios have seriously declined making them unfavorable to invest.
+But now, since the new projects have not turned profitable, they cannot generate enough income or cash to pay back that debt.
+Their income coverage ratios and Cash flow to debt ratios have seriously declined, making them unfavorable to invest in.

 Exxon Mobil Debt to Equity (Quarterly Chart)

-Now, the oil companies are trying to generate cash by selling some of their assets every quarter.
-So, their debt paying ability presently depends upon their Debt ratio.
-If they have got enough assets, they can get enough cash by selling them off and pay the debt as it comes due.
+Oil companies are now trying to generate cash by selling some of their assets every quarter.
+If they have enough assets, they can get enough cash by selling them off and paying the debt as it comes due.
+So, their debt-paying ability presently depends upon their Debt ratio.

 Pan America Silver Debt to Equity (Quarterly)